laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 added.)

-Obviously, Application Profiles can define similar control operators that also embody the processing required by the Application Profile, and are encouraged to do so.
+Obviously, Application Profiles can define related control operators that also embody the processing required by the Application Profile, and are encouraged to do so.